-Each chapter of this handbook addresses specific issues pertinent to Investigators who are engaged in biomedical research at Vanderbilt University or Vanderbilt University Medical Center or an affiliated site.
-It cannot be stressed enough, the importance of understanding the ethical principles, the federal regulations and the Human Research Protections Program's (HRPP) policies and procedures.
+Each chapter of this handbook addresses specific issues pertinent to Investigators who are engaged in biomedical research at Vanderbilt University, Vanderbilt University Medical Center, or an affiliated site.
+Understanding the ethical principles, the federal regulations, and the Human Research Protections Program's (HRPP) policies and procedures are essential to the protection of research participants.